realcaptainsolaris/redbook/docs/linuxbook/vim.md

 ## Change multiple occurences in a file

-go with cursor over word and select word
+- go with cursor over word and select word with *
-*

-change and next match
-cgn
+- in normal mode, type *cgn* and then type the replacement.
+- repeat as often as neaded:

-go to next occurence
+- go to next occurence with *n* and type .
-.

-  *cgn .
+## PLUGINS

+### Emmet-Vim

+Write some emmet code and create HTML with the following command:

+    ctrl + y + ,

+Emmet Examples:

+    div>ul>li*5
+    div>ul>li